lucasho22/flask_portfolio/datastructuresproject.md

   "LastName": "Ho",
   "Favorite_Movies":["Star Wars","Dumb and Dumber","Spider Man","Avengers"]
 })
+# adds to the end of InfoDb

 InfoDb.append({
   "FirstName": "Joe",
   "LastName": "Rob",
   "Favorite_Movies":["Cars","Super Idol","Wonder Pets"]
 })
+# adds to the end of InfoDb

 InfoDb.append({
   "FirstName": "Bob",
   "LastName": "Bob",
   "Favorite_Movies":["Bob bb","moooo","movE"]
 })
+# adds to the end of InfoDb

 InfoDb.append({
   "FirstName": "Steve",
   "LastName": "Jobs",
   "Favorite_Movies":["Wreck It Ralph","Bugs Life","Up"]
 })
+# adds to the end of InfoDb

 def print_data(n):
     print(InfoDb[n]["FirstName"], InfoDb[n]["LastName"])
     print("\t", "Favorite Movies: ", end="")
     print(", ".join(InfoDb[n]["Favorite_Movies"]))
     print()
+# prints the list.
+This is how it will appear for each loop.
+Shows first name, last name, and favorite movies.

 def for_loop():
   for n in range(len(InfoDb)):